- The museum

 Both rooms have a maximum capacity of 14 people.
 With tables in a rectangular arrangement, the rooms are ideally suited for meetings, courses and workshops.

-The Van Beuningen-de Vriese Pavilion has a stylish ambience ideal for receptions, product presentations or large dinners.
-It can accommodate 400 guests standing or 300 for a sit-down dinner.
-The pavilion is hired only outside the museum’s opening hours.
+The Van Beuningen-de Vriese Pavilion has a stylish ambience ideal for receptions (350 people), product presentations or large seated dinners (120 people).
+The pavilion is for rent only outside the museum’s opening hours.
 It affords a beautiful view of the museum’s famous sculpture garden and surrounding park.
 In fine weather you can also make use of the summer terrace.

 Choosing the museum as your venue will make your event especially attractive.
 Expert guides can provide guided tours of the museum tailored to the interests and knowledge of your guests.
 You may opt for a general tour, a visit to a temporary exhibition or a specialised tour devoted to a particular aspect of the collection.
 Our experts can also give you an introduction to the museum and its history.